 In addition to sleeping in a cabin, the tavern building or heading home at night, NPCs and Players are welcome to bring a tent to stay outdoors.
-Here are some points to note about staying in a tent:

 Lock Things Up: Do not keep valuables in your tent.
 Instead, lock them in your vehicle or a large footlocker.
 Myth is not responsible for lost or stolen items.